kalipeng/system-Arch/README.md

 The system calculates angles relative to a vertical position
 ![Alt Text](Group5.jpg)
 # display Design
+- The stepper gauge needle indicates real-time measurements like tilt - A clear warning message appears on the screen during excessive tilt: “ Tilt”
 - OLED display shows real-time tilt angles if the person is balancing, show “ good position” on the OLED screen
 - Vibration motor activates when tilt exceeds 30 degrees
-- A clear warning message appears on the screen during excessive tilt “ Tilt”